 An EGC may limit presentation of audited financial statements in the initial registration statement of its common equity securities to the two most recent fiscal years.
-The JOBS Act does not change the existing
+The IOBS Act does not change the existing

-An FPI may also qualify as an EGC.

-The JOBS Act provision that permits an EGC to file only two years of audited financial statements is limited to the registration statement for the EGC's initial public offering of common equity securities.
-However, an EGC will not be required to include, in its first annual report on Form 10-K or on Form 20-F, audited financial statements for any period prior to the earliest audited period included in the registration statement filed in connection with its initial public offering of common equity securities.

-"If an EGC is not a smaller reporting company, it must include three years of audited financial statements in its initial registration statement for debt securities.

-An FPI qualifying as an EGC may comply with the scaled disclosure provisions in a Form 20-F. If an FPI takes advantage of any benefit available to an EGC, then it will be treated as an EGC. requirement that registrants present unaudited financial statements for the most current interim period and comparative prior year period in registration statements.
+- An FPI may also qualify as an EGC. - o"Total revenues" means the revenues presented in a company's most recent fiscal year's income statement prepared under U.S. GAAP (for domestic companies and foreign companies that present a reconciliation to U.S. GAAP) or International Financial Reporting Standards (IFRS) as issued by the International Accounting Standards Board (IASB). - The JOBS Act provision that permits an EGC to file only two years of audited financial statements is limited to the registration statement for the EGC's initial public offering of common equity securities.
+However, an EGC will not be required to include, in its first annual report on Form 10-K or on Form 20-F, audited financial statements for any period prior to the earliest audited period included in the registration statement filed in connection with its initial public offering of common equity securities. - "If an EGC is not a smaller reporting company, it must include three years of audited financial statements in its initial registration statement for debt securities. - An FPI qualifying as an EGC may comply with the scaled disclosure provisions in a Form 20-F. If an FPI takes advantage of any benefit available to an EGC, then it will be treated as an EGC.

-- An EGC may comply with the management's discussion and analysis (MD&A) and selected financial data requirements of Regulation S-K by presenting information about the same periods for which it presents financial statements in an initial registration statement. - Because an EGC is not required to present more than two years of audited financial statements in a registration statement for an initial public offering of its common equity securities, the SEC will not object to limiting the years of financial statements provided under Rule 3-05 or 3-09 to two years.
+- requirement that registrants present unaudited financial statements for the most current interim period and comparative prior year period in registration statements. - An EGC may comply with the management's discussion and analysis (MD&A) and selected financial data requirements of Regulation S-K by presenting information about the same periods for which it presents financial statements in an initial registration statement. - Because an EGC is not required to present more than two years of audited financial statements in a registration statement for an initial public offering of its common equity securities, the SEC will not object to limiting the years of financial statements provided under Rule 3-05 or 3-09 to two years.
 The SEC staff would also not object if an EGC voluntarily provides the third year of audited financial statements in the initial registration statement but chooses to provide only two years of audited financial statements under Rules 3-05 or 3-09 when three years of audited financial statements may otherwise be required based on the significance of the acquired business or equity method investment.
 An EGC will also be allowed to apply these accommodations to any other registration statement it files. - An EGC may apply the effective date provisions applicable to nonpublic companies for adoption of new or revised accounting standards issued by the FASB but must make this choice at the time the company is first required to file a registration statement, periodic report, or other report with the SEC.